pawaters/dating-app/README.md

 Socket.io for chat.
 Architectural pattern: MVC.
 Basically:
 - View: The react front end part, each with components for each part
-- Models: db. (no ORM like MongoDB allowed by subject)
+- Models: db. (no ORM like Mongoose allowed by subject)
 - Controllers: How you use the data and give it to frontend.
 Design pattern: Single-Page Application.
 Forbidden tech: